Embird Embroidery Software

 Left side: object vectorized with Simplicity=3.
 Right side: object vectorized with Simplicity=12.

-Edges - the type of edges of created vector object(s), either straight lines or curves.
+Edges - the type of edges of the created vector object(s), either straight lines or curves.

 Style-Specific Options

-When the Trace tool is active, specific parameters of respective style are displayed on the main control panel at the side of the Studio window.
+When the Trace Tool is active, specific parameters for the respective style are displayed on the main control panel on the side of the Studio window.

-Expand Objects - Overlay - enlargement of objects to prevent gaps between the adjanced objects caused by pull effect of the thread.
+Expand Objects - Overlay - enlargement of objects to prevent gaps between adjacent objects caused by the pull effects of the thread.

 Outline Parameters

 Besides common parameters and options, outline objects have several specific parameters.
-They are identical to parameters accessible via Outline Parameters window , but are duplicated here for easier access.
+They are identical to the parameters accessible via the Outline Parameters window but are duplicated here for easier access.

-Minimum Length of Stitch - measured in millimeters, defines the shortest stitches generated when compiling Outline object into actual stitches.
+Minimum Length of Stitch - defines the shortest stitches generated when compiling an Outline object into actual stitches.

-Maximum Length of Stitch - measured in millimeters, defines the longest stitches generated when compiling Outline object into actual stitches.
+Maximum Length of Stitch - defines the longest stitches generated when compiling an Outline object into actual stitches.

-Width of the Outline Sample - measured in millimeters, is the width of reference cells along the outline to which the stitches are projected.
-It is not necessarily the width of finished outline, because projected stitch sample can be wider or narrower than reference cells.
+Width of the Outline Sample - the width of reference cells along the outline to which the stitches are projected.
+It is not necessarily the width of the finished outline because the projected stitch sample can be wider or narrower than the reference cells.

 Outline Sample - outline samples are stitch patterns repeated along the outline.
-It is possible to set the Single stitch, Triple stitch, Redwork outline or choose from several samples listed in combo box.
-User can even create and save with design up to five "User Defined" samples .
+It is possible to set a Single stitch, Triple stitch, Redwork outline, or choose from several samples listed in the combo box.
+The user can even create and save up to five "User Defined" samples with the design.

 Other Parameters

-Other parameters of vector objects created with Trace tool, like density, angle of stitches, gradient, etc. can be accessed only after finishing the Trace mode, using the common Parameters window .
+Other parameters of vector objects created with the Trace Tool, such as density, angle of stitches, gradient, etc., can be accessed only after finishing Trace mode, using the Parameters window.

 Back to Embird Tutorial Contents